Skip to content

 Role Responsibility

-Participant Commits a ticket, later reveals, and claims if the ticket wins
+Participant Commits a ticket, later reveals, and claims if the ticket wins; can also claim the streak jackpot when eligible

 Core protocol surfaces